borisding/universsr/README.md

 - Since HMR is assuring the latest bundle on client side, we also adopt `webpack-hot-server-middleware` to assure bundle changes also get reflected on the fly for server-side, without requiring a server restart.

-- Besides JavaScript, this starter also uses [`extract-css-chunks-webpack-plugin`](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) in order to achieve HMR for changes made in CSS files/chunks, without going through full page reloading.
+- Besides JavaScript, this starter also uses [`mini-css-extract-plugin`](https://github.com/webpack-contrib/mini-css-extract-plugin) + [`css-hot-loader`](https://github.com/shepherdwind/css-hot-loader) to achieve HMR for changes made in CSS files/chunks, without going through full page reloading.

 **[Back to top](#table-of-contents)**